liangbaochang/gitskills/README.md

 # gitskills
 jakfkadsk
 hakfhjfasfjk
-Create a new branch named dev
+Creating a new branch is quick & simple.